scriptype/feed/readme.md

 When you got the necessary auth tokens and secrets, make sure to keep them safe and never commit them to the version control.

-Now, it's the time to replace the placeholder secrets in the .env file you created with the actual secrets you obtained from Twitter and Tumblr. .env file is in .gitignore, so it's safe to save secrets into this file.
+Now, it's the time to replace the placeholder secrets in the .env.example file with the actual secrets you obtained from Twitter and Tumblr.
+Save this file as `.env` (remove the `.example` part from the name).
+This file is already in the .gitignore, so it's a safe place for the secret keys.

 ### Add some links!